 - Hoarseness, dry nasal passages, sore throat

 Besides causing the aggravating symptoms mentioned above, dry mouth also increases a person's risk of gingivitis ( gum disease), tooth decay and mouth infections, such as thrush.

 Dry mouth can also make it difficult to wear dentures.

 How is dry mouth treated?

 If you think your dry mouth is caused by certain medication you are taking, talk to your doctor.
 He or she may adjust the dose you are taking or change you to a different drug that doesn't cause dry mouth.

 In addition, an oral rinse to restore mouth moisture may be prescribed.
-If that doesn't help a medicine that stimulates saliva production, called pilocarpine hydrochloride may be prescribed.
+If that doesn't help a medication that stimulates saliva production, called pilocarpine hydrochloride may be prescribed.